rileycalkins/Speech-POC/README.md

-# Real-Time Speech Recognition & Transcription for macOS (R&D Proof of Concept) [In Development]
+# File-Based Speech Transcription for macOS (R&D Proof of Concept) [In Development]

-This project was developed as a proof of concept to explore the capabilities of real-time speech recognition and natural language processing on macOS.
+This project was developed as a proof of concept to explore the capabilities of speech transcription on macOS.

-Utilizing Apple's [**Speech**](https://developer.apple.com/documentation/speech/) framework, it captures and transcribes spoken input in real-time.
+Utilizing Apple's [**Speech**](https://developer.apple.com/documentation/speech/) framework, it transcribes audio files into text.
 Additionally, the integration of the [**Natural Language**](https://developer.apple.com/documentation/naturallanguage/) framework allows for tagging and semantic analysis of the transcriptions, enabling more nuanced and meaningful data extraction.

-The goal of this R&D effort was to investigate the potential for building intuitive and responsive voice-driven applications that leverage built-in macOS technologies.
+The goal of this R&D effort was to investigate the potential for building intuitive applications that leverage built-in macOS technologies.
 The findings from this project can serve as a foundation for more complex applications, such as automated transcription services, or accessibility tools.

 Further development could explore enhancements like improved contextual understanding in tagging.

 # Features
-* **Real-Time Speech Recognition**:
+* **Audio File Transcription**:
-    * Capture and transcribe speech in real-time
+    * Upload and transcribe audio files
 * **Natural Language Tagging**:
     * Automatically generate tags for saved transcriptions
 * **Transcription Management**: